 Šibenik & Krka

 Šibenik might be my favorite coastal city in Croatia, because in comparison with all the other bigger coastal towns, I always feel that here the people really live their own lives while the others are more dominated by tourists.
 I don't know if this is correct, but somehow it feels like this.
 Kurt Hielscher made three photos here and two around Krka National Park.
+I visited Šibenik on several occasions in between 2003 and 2024 with newer photos all the way below.

 Photo: Kurt Hielscher, 1926.